- 1 INTRODUCTION:

 - The cardholder has a period of free credit, usually between 30-50 days of purchase.

 - Cash can usually be obtained with the card, either on card account or by using it as identification when encasings a cheque at the bank.

-- Availing credit with minimum formality.
+- I am availing credit with minimum formality.

-(C) Benefits to the Merchant Establishment
+Advantages or Benefits of plastic money to the Merchant Establishment:

 - This will carry prestigious weight to the outlets.

 - Increases in a sale because of the increased purchasing power of the cardholder due to unbilled credit available to the holder.